paragrt/SelfDrivingCARND/TERM2/CarND-PID-Control-Project/README.md

-I wrote the main.cpp so that I passed in parameters Kp, Ki, Kd as command line parameters and manually tuned the params such that the CrossTrackError remained below 1.0 ( hueristically determined)
+I wrote the main.cpp so as to enable me to pass in parameters Kp, Ki, Kd as command line parameters and manually tuned the params such that the CrossTrackError (CTE)  remained below/close to 1.0 ( heuristically determined)
-If error exceeded 1.0 substantially, I would abandon that set of params and try another.
+If CTE exceeded 1.0 substantially, I would abandon that set of params and try another.

-Choosing the PID coefficients: ( Kp=75, Ki=150, Kd=0.00003 )
+<h2>Choosing the PID coefficients: ( Kp=75, Ki=150, Kd=0.00003 )</h2>

-#Choosing Kp
+## Choosing Kp
 This is the most intuitive.
 With the other 2 set to zero, just picked a KP starting with small values to large such that it roughly follows the desired path